rmsrosa/rode_convergence_euler/docs/src/examples/12-wiener_linearhomogeneous_testCI.md

 end
 ````

+## Statistics

-Now, with the helper functions, we run a loop varying the number of samples in each run and the number of test runs.
-With that, we plot samples of the errors and show the relevant statistics.
+Now, with the helper functions, we run a loop varying the number $m$ of samples in each run and the number $nk$ of test runs, showing some relevant statistics.

 ````@example 12-wiener_linearhomogeneous_testCI
-ms = (100, 200, 1000)
+ms = (200, 500, 1000, 2000)
-nks = (200, 400, 500)
+nks = (2000, 2000, 2000, 2000)

 @assert all(iseven, nks)